 Books for caregivers are numerous and richly varied, ranging from more practical books offering guidance to emotional evocative memoirs from those whose caregiving journey has been especially remarkable.
-All of these can make for educational and at times entertaining reading for those currently providing home care for a parent, spouse, or other loved one.
-Here are a few of our favorite reads for family caregivers:
+All of these can make for educational and at times entertaining reading for those currently providing home care.
+Albuquerque caregivers have shared a few of their favorite reads for family caregivers:

 The 36-Hour Day by Nancy Mace and Peter Rabins